 Graduate Faculty Council

-The Graduate Faculty Council is the legislative body of the Graduate School.
-It establishes academic policy for graduate education, except for those areas reserved to the Board of Trustees, to the University Senate, or to the faculties of other colleges and schools.
-The 60 members, representing specific content areas derived from constituent Fields of Study, are elected to serve three-year terms.
-The membership includes two voting student members chosen by the Graduate Student Senate.
-The President, the Provost, the Vice Provost and Dean of the Graduate School, and certain other administrative officers of the Graduate School are nonvoting ex officio members.
-The Council, representing the Graduate Faculty at large, exercises legislative authority in such areas as admissions criteria, curricular and degree requirements, new course approval, academic program review, and the like.
+The Graduate Faculty Council is the legislative body of the Graduate School, representing the Graduate Faculty at large.
+It establishes academic policy for graduate education (except for those areas reserved to the Board of Trustees, to the University Senate, or to the faculties of other colleges and schools).
+The members are selected to represent academic departments or other academic units (such as interdisciplinary centers or institutes) offering graduate Fields of Study.
+Each department/unit selects one member to represent it on the Graduate Faculty Council, as well as an alternate who will temporarily perform the duties of the representative when the representative is not able to perform those duties.
+The membership also includes two graduate students chosen by the Graduate Student Senate.
+All appointments are made on a yearly basis.
+The President, the Provost, the Dean of The Graduate School, and other administrative officers of The Graduate School are nonvoting ex officio members of the Graduate Faculty Council.
+Meetings are held monthly during the academic year.

 The Council provides leadership in developing academic policies that promote effective programs of graduate education.
 It exercises legislative authority in such areas as the establishment of minimum criteria for admission to The Graduate School and minimum curricular and degree requirements.
 It also approves (on behalf of the Graduate Faculty) conferral of degrees for students certified by the Dean to have completed graduation requirements.